 Think of a document retention policy simply as a document management policy.
-It is unwieldy and unrealistic, as well as unnecessary to think that a nonprofit will keep every document it generates.
-Normally it is fine to clean up your desk by tossing out papers here and there, but when one staff person presses delete on a key document, and that document is needed later -- or if the subject matter of the document is under legal investigation and it appears that the nonprofit deleted it as a cover-up – trouble can follow.
-Adopting a written document retention policy ensures that staff and volunteers follow consistent guidance about document destruction and that document destruction/deletion practices become a regular business practice of the nonprofit.
+It is unwieldy and unrealistic, as well as unnecessary, to think that a nonprofit will keep every document it generates.
+Normally it is fine to clean up your desk by tossing out papers here and there, but when one staff person presses delete on a key document, and that document is needed later – or if the subject of the document is under legal investigation and it appears that the nonprofit deleted it as a cover-up – trouble can follow.
+Adopting a written document retention policy ensures that staff and volunteers follow consistent guidance about document retention and that document destruction/deletion becomes a routine business practice of the nonprofit.

 Developing a document retention policy may seem overwhelming at first, but think of it as simply a record of what types of documents the nonprofit must retain and for how long.
-The policy should specify that the nonprofit will also adhere to a regular business practice of document destruction according to the schedule referred to in the policy or adopted by the nonprofit from time to time.
+The policy should specify that the nonprofit will also adhere to a regular business practice of document destruction according to the schedule referred to in the policy.

 A document retention and destruction policy identifies the record retention responsibilities of staff, volunteers, board members, and outsiders for maintaining and documenting the storage and destruction of the organization’s documents and records.